Reliability and Safety Studies

 The ROSS Gemini Centre is a collaboration between several research groups at NTNU and SINTEF:

 - RAMS Group, Department of Mechanical and Industrial Engineering

 - Marine Systems Group, Department of Marine Technology

 - SHE Group, Department of Industrial Economy and Technology Management

-- Center for Safety and Human Factors, Department of Psychology
+- Social psychology and risk, Department of Psychology

 - Studio Apertura, NTNU Samfunnsforskning AS